jfraudeau/ensime-atom/README.md

 ## Getting Started Summary

 1. After installation go to the Atom ENSIME package settings and set the path to sbt.
-2. Use the `gen-ensime` command in sbt to generate a _.ensime_ file.
+2. Use the `ensimeConfig` command in sbt to generate a _.ensime_ file.
 3.  cmd-shift-P Ensime: Start

 See the full documentation for more details.